Carl Hemann – neglected Yorkshire composer – another free download!

 Below, therefore, is another FREE download, this time of arguably his most famous piece, the British Cavalry, Grand March-Galop de Concert for pianoforte.
 It has been carefully fingered, according to the preface – using the old English system of a + for the thumb, and then 1,2,3,4 for the fingers.
 (We Brits were very suspicious, in the early 1900s, of the now universally accepted Continental fingering.)

 It’s a pdf of the full size original – bigger than A4, but you should be able to print to A4 if necessary.
+Hover to get a preview, then click on the download icon on the far left to download it to your device.

 The original post: Carl Hemann, neglected Yorkshire composer – free download!